corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-_Alphanumeric string_
+- Data Type: _Alphanumeric string_

-Optionally give the rendering component for this UI Control a tooltip to assist end user
+- Description: Optionally give the rendering component for this UI Control a tooltip to assist end user

 <!-- div:title-panel -->